 - if you have ANY health problems, speak to your doctor first.

-At least one case report exists of kidney failure after taking African mango supplements.
+At least one report exists of kidney failure after taking African mango supplements.
 This individual had high blood pressure and was taking medications.
 The person was taking 1000 mg of African mango per day for a couple of months.
-This report highlights the need to speak to qualified medical professionals when taking dietary supplements.

 Things To Think About